rjleveque/test/citing_software.md

 *  [Geoscientific Model Development (GMD)](http://www.geoscientific-model-development.net/home.html) has been used to publish short papers with current authors for each new release of software project.
 *  [Stackexchange discussion](http://scicomp.stackexchange.com/questions/660/venues-for-publishing-papers-that-emphasize-software)  with many more links

+* See http://arxiv.org/abs/1312.2266 for an example of a short paper associated with each specific release.
+(But note that arXiv insisted that the papers announcing 8.0 and 8.1 were two versions of the same paper, rather than two distinct papers as was desired.)